-There are plenty of past studies on the effects of family financial socialization activities on children and young adult financial behaviour.
-As mentioned, the positive effects of parents' role as financial socialization agent on children's and young adults' financial behaviour and financial well-being are irrefutable.
-According to the Gudmunson and Danes' (2011) conceptual framework for family financial socialization, financial well-being, financial behaviour and financial knowledge, attitudes and capabilities are categorised as financial socialization outcomes.
-Furthermore, the conceptual framework has also highlighted that personal characteristics and family characteristics can affect family interaction and relationships and purposive financial socialization in the family.
-This follows from Danes and Morris (1989) who have highlighted that personal and family characteristics could play a role either in enhancing or restraining family financial socialization processes.
-Danes and Yang (2014) further explained that, personal and family characteristics in family financial socialization are considered as predictors of family socialization process rather than control variables as these variables can explain differences in socialization patterns.
-Hence, there is a need to understand the underlying factors such as parents' characteristics, family demographics and dynamics in the family that are likely to affect the types and extent of family financial socialization activities that take place.
-However, as there are limited studies that investigate and analyse these relationships, the insights for this study are drawn from studies related to financial capability and parenting where studies on the relationship between parents' characteristics, family characteristics on family financial socialization are not available.
+There are plenty of past studies on the effects of family financial socialisation activities on children's and young adults' financial behaviour.
+As mentioned, the positive effects of parents' role as financial socialisation agents on children's and young adults' financial behaviour and financial well-being are irrefutable.
+According to Gudmunson and Danes (2011), conceptual framework for family financial socialisation, financial well-being, financial behaviour and financial knowledge, attitudes and capabilities are categorised as financial socialisation outcomes.
+Furthermore, the conceptual framework has also highlighted that personal characteristics and family characteristics can affect family interaction and relationships and purposive financial socialisation in the family.
+This finding follows Danes and Morris (1989), who have highlighted that personal and family characteristics could play a role either in enhancing or restraining family financial socialisation processes.
+Danes and Yang (2014) further explained that personal and family characteristics in family financial socialisation are considered predictors of the family socialisation process rather than control variables, as these variables can explain differences in socialisation patterns.
+Hence, there is a need to understand the underlying factors such as parents' characteristics, family demographics and dynamics in the family that are likely to affect the types and extent of family financial socialisation activities that take place.
+However, as there are limited studies that investigate and analyse these relationships, the insights for this study are drawn from studies related to financial capability and parenting, where studies on the relationship between parents' characteristics and family characteristics on family financial socialisation are not available.

-Studies have found that children from lower socio-economic status family are less likely to experience financial learning opportunities compared to those from higher socio-economic status (Friedline and Rauktis 2014; Kim, LaTaillade, and Kim 2011).
-For example, Serido et al, (2020) pointed out that those who are less educated and in lower income households, are more likely to have no bank account.
-As a result, these parents who are less educated or is a low-income earner, would be less likely to save, use less variety of financial services and products and may also conduct fewer financial activities.
-This supports Luhr (2018) who highlighted that parents from higher social class are more likely to be proactive and confident in financially socializing their children.
-Additionally, Zhao and Zhang (2020) highlighted the importance of parents' education in determining parents' financial capability while, Engels et al, (2020) emphasized that parents' education is influential in family financial socialization.
-In short, parents' capability which is influenced by their socio-economic status is considered as the foundation for family financial socialization process.
+Studies have found that children from lower socioeconomic status families are less likely to experience financial learning opportunities compared to those from higher socioeconomic status (Friedline and Rauktis 2014; Kim, LaTaillade and Kim 2011).
+For example, Serido et al. (2020) pointed out that those who are less educated and in lower-income households are more likely to have no bank account.
+As a result, these parents who are less educated or low-income earners would be less likely to save, use less variety of financial services and products and may also conduct fewer financial activities.
+This finding supports Luhr (2018), who highlighted that parents from higher social classes are more likely to be proactive and confident in financially socialising their children.
+Additionally,

+Zhao and Zhang (2020) highlighted the importance of parents' education in determining parents' financial capability while Engels, Kumar and Philip (2020) emphasised that parents' education is influential in family financial socialisation.
+In short, parents' capability, which is influenced by their socioeconomic status, is considered the foundation for the family financial socialisation process.

 Many studies have shown that cultural and ethnic differences have significant effects on individual's financial capability and financial behaviour.
-In the recent studies drawn from Malaysian data, Mokhtar, Sabri and Ho (2020), Mokhtar et al. (2018), Alidaniah (2015), Loke (2017), Yusof (2015) among others found that Chinese possessed higher financial literacy and have better financial capability that the other ethnicities.
-In other recent studies elsewhere, significant differences in terms of financial capability, financial literacy and behaviour were found between the Whites and other ethnic minorities such as Hispanics, Blacks and Asian immigrants (Kim and Xiao, 2020; Al-Bahrani, Weathers and Patel, 2019; Dewees and Mottola, 2017; Lusardi and Mitchell, 2014).
-However, ethnicity differences on financial parenting are less explored.
-Serido et al., (2020) found no significant ethnic effects on financial parenting while an earlier study by Dow (2016) found that non-white mothers are more likely to instil the importance of strong financial values in their children.
+In the recent studies drawn from Malaysian data, Nuradibah, Mohamad Fazli and Ho (2020), Nuradibah et al. (2018), Nur Aisyatul Radiah et al. (2015), Loke (2017), and Selamah, Rohaiza and Wan Jamaliah (2015), among others, found that the Chinese possessed higher financial literacy and have better financial capability that the other ethnicities.
+In other recent studies, significant differences in terms of financial capability, financial literacy and behaviour were found between American Whites and other ethnic minorities such as Hispanics, Blacks and Asian immigrants (Kim and Xiao 2020; Al-Bahrani, Weathers and Patel 2019; Dewees and Mottola 2017; Lusardi and Mitchell 2014).
+However, ethnic differences in financial parenting are less explored.
+Serido et al. (2020) found no significant ethnic effects on financial parenting, while an earlier study by Dow (2016) found that non-white mothers are more likely to instil the importance of strong financial values in their children.